skroutz/developer.skroutz.gr/README.md

   We use a manifest that describes requests we need to have recorded.
   This file is not checked in git so you have to ask for it, shoot a mail at [api@skroutz.gr](api@skroutz.gr) to get it.

-  Most of the times you'll have to either tweak an existing key

 ## Deploy